Elbali-Mohammed/Thermal-Moisture-Detection/README.md

-2\.
-Data Collection and Annotation
+2. Data Collection and Annotation

 Collection of suitable thermal images from publicly available sources, followed by the preparation of pixel-level moisture segmentation masks for supervised learning.

-\### Experimental Development
+### Experimental Development

-3\.
-Model Selection
+3. Model Selection

 Comparison of several semantic-segmentation architectures to identify promising candidate models for the task.

-4\.
-Final Model Comparison
+4. Final Model Comparison

 Quantitative and qualitative comparison of the selected models trained during the model-selection stage, including analysis of their predictions and segmentation quality.
 This stage identified the strongest individual model and motivated its subsequent optimization.

-5\.
-ResNet-50 Optimization
+5. ResNet-50 Optimization

 Controlled experiments investigating learning rates, loss functions, augmentation, resolution, discriminative learning rates, boundary-aware losses, and prediction thresholds in an attempt to further improve the selected ResNet-50 model.

-6\.
-Ensembling
+6. Ensembling

 Analysis of model agreement and complementarity, followed by weighted ensemble optimization to combine the complementary strengths of the selected models.

-\## Dataset
+## Dataset

-The thermal images used in this project originate from publicly available thermal imagery collected through \*\*Roboflow\*\*.
+The thermal images used in this project originate from publicly available thermal imagery collected through **Roboflow**.

-The pixel-level moisture segmentation masks were \*\*created and prepared independently for this project\*\*, providing the annotations required for supervised semantic segmentation.
+The pixel-level moisture segmentation masks were **created and prepared independently for this project**, providing the annotations required for supervised semantic segmentation.